 Digital History

-Our Histories, Our Stories: Valuing and Accessing UK Digital Citizen History
+Our Heritage, Our Stories: Valuing and Accessing UK Digital Citizen History

 Exploring the value of digital citizen history and the challenges of seeking to locate it, link it to other sources and explore ways to ensure its preservation are the subjects of a current Arts and Humanities Research Council funded project, ‘Our Heritage, Our Stories: linking and searching community-generated digital content to develop the people’s national collection’ (OHOS).
 OHOS is a collaboration between researchers in history, archive studies, linguistics and computer science at the universities of Glasgow and Manchester and the National Archives, along with partner organisations including the National Libraries of Scotland and Wales, the Public Record Office of Northern Ireland, Tate, the British Museum, the National Lottery Heritage Fund, producers of digital citizen history and a network of smaller regional and local heritage organisations from across the UK that hold digital content created by and relating to communities.
 The project incorporates a broad geographic range of organisations and groups to ensure a truly national approach which engages with every part of the UK and a wide range ofhistories and historians.